Constraining anti-baryonic dark matter through correlated nucleon decay signatures: Dark matter induced nucleon decay

-where, $\rho_{DM}$ is the density of the dark matter, $M_{DM}$ is the mass of dark matter and $(\sigma v)$ is the thermal cross-section for the particular nucleon decay.
-In what follows, we will consider two scenarios and compute the induced thermal cross-section $(\sigma v)_{IND}$.
+where, $\rho_{DM}$ is the density of the dark matter, $M_{DM}$ is the mass of dark matter and $(\sigma v)$ is the thermal cross-section for the particular induced nucleon decay generated by the operators in Eq.~(\ref{eq:hadronindBNV}).
+In the following, we consider two scenarios and compute the corresponding induced thermal cross-section, $(\sigma v)_{IND}$.